KARTHIK-KG/COD-2-LAB/README.md

 EXP 6 : C Program for Merge Sort

+EXP 7 : Bubble Sort In C

+EXP 8 : Binary Search in C

 # CPP Programs
 EXP 1 : C++ Program to find whether the given number is palindrome or not?